jolynch/website/content/posts/dominos_is_a_good_cdn.md

 =====================================

-The primary way that Domino's ensures low latency to your door is by having a large number of what the tech industry call's ["Points of Presence"](https://en.wikipedia.org/wiki/Point_of_presence) aka `PoP`s.
+The primary way that Domino's ensures low latency to your door is by having a large number of what the tech industry calls ["Points of Presence"](https://en.wikipedia.org/wiki/Point_of_presence) a.k.a `PoP`s.
 These `PoP`s are physically close to the customer, which in the case of Domino's means a driver can actually reach you within the thirty minute SLO.
 By placing stores near users, Domino's is able to reduce the average latency that their